 PRP for Arthritis

 PRP injections release several different growth factors after activation.
-There is now a good body of research which showcases the strength of PRP treatment on one of the banes of medicine: osteoarthritis.
-Many people suffer with this debilitating condition, even from their 30s or 40s.
+There is now a good body of research that showcases the strength of PRP treatment on one of the banes of medicine: osteoarthritis.
+Many people suffer from this debilitating condition, even from their 30s or 40s.
 Although the exact mechanism is not known, research confirms that injection of a high concentration of platelets is effective in treating this condition, allowing patients to take less pain medication and regain their normal daily function.

 The findings have been so positive that the Journal of Musculoskeletal Medicine now states that “PRP Should Be Your First Choice for Injection Therapy in Treating Osteoarthritis of the Knee”.
-Not only is the treatment less invasive than surgery, it is also highly efficient and safe.
+Not only is the treatment less invasive than surgery, but it is also highly efficient and safe.

 Advantages of PRP

 PRP has much sound research and evidence that has built up over the years.
-Initially animal studies showed great results with muscle and tendon repair.
+Initially, animal studies showed great results with muscle and tendon repair.
 Now research has revealed that it stimulates collagen and elastin production.

 How do I prepare for my PRP appointment?